Last Updated on 30/11/2022 by Barney

-Covered in this article are the popular methods in creating a healthy garden soil, perfect for vegetable and plant growth.
+Covered in this article are the popular methods to improve soil quality, perfect for vegetable and plant growth.

 How to improve clay soil with soil improver

-It becomes water logged after heavy rain and dries to a rock in summer.
+Clay soils become frozen in winter, water logged after heavy rain and dry to a rock in summer.
 So here are your steps to improve this type of soil.

-After you have worked the soil improver into the soil spread another layer of the improver on the soil surface.
+After you have worked the soil improver into the soil spread another layer organic matter on the soil surface.
 Another 5cm – 7cm if you have the space as a top dressing.